MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-admin-power-bi-security-lockbox.md

 3. To get the details of the pending request, the designated approver can select the Customer Lockbox request from the **Pending Requests** menu option.

 4. After reviewing the request, the designated approver enters a justification and selects one of the options below.
-For auditing purposes, the actions are logged in the Customer Lockbox [auditing logs](#auditing-logs).
+For auditing purposes, the actions are logged in the Customer Lockbox [logs](#logs).

     * **Approve** - Access is granted to the Microsoft engineer for a default period of eight hours.